Wah Mee massacre: Louisa Hotel and Wah Mee Club

-Two nightclubs operated illegally in the basement space of the Louisa Hotel by the 1920s.
+Two nightclubs operated illegally in the basement space of the hotel by the 1920s.
 The one in the western half, entered from Maynard Alley South, was originally named Blue Heaven.
-At its height, patrons of many ethnic backgrounds visited for the gambling, dancing, and other forms of entertainment.
+At its height, patrons of many ethnic backgrounds visited to partake in gambling, dancing and other forms of entertainment.
 By the 1950s, the club had been renamed to Wah Mee (華美 (Beautiful China)), known for high-stakes gaming.
 The Wah Mee operated illegally, as contemporary local blue laws required clubs to close before midnight; it was raided by police in 1972.
 By the 1980s, the Wah Mee had gained a much seedier reputation as a dive bar.